-It is a show which uses a "hidden camera' or personal camera, like a spy, that captures popular or ordinary people in embarrassing, absurd or laughable situations.
+Keyhole TV - It is shows which uses "hidden camera' or personal camera, like a spy, that captures popular or ordinary people in embarrassing, absurd or laughable situations.
 This type of content is also being used by digital content creators, like prank videos and spy cam videos.
-For example, "Just for Laugh Gags".
-Sometimes, Keyhole has the potential to bring out minor insights of human flaws.
+For example, "Just for laugh Gags".
+Sometimes, Keyhole has the potential to bring out minor insight of human flaws.
 Although keyhole programming may be foolish, but it is rarely harmful, offensive or sexually exploitative.
-It leans more towards family fare with which the majority of advertisers and agencies feel comfortable with.
-The difference between keyhole and trash is Keyhole TV teases its subjects without ridiculing or downgrading them.
-Some RJ's tease their listeners with keyhole or prank phone calls which are mostly funny and unharmful, but few of them even use shock tactics that sometimes draw FCC sanctions.
-As radio does not offer visual content, it does not alter the difference between soft news, tabloid, keyhole, trash and shock that we can analyze in TV.
+It leans more towards family fare with which majority of advertisers and agencies feel comfortable with.
+The difference between keyhole and trash is Keyhole TV teases it subjects without ridiculing or downgrading them.
+Some RJ's tease their listeners with keyhole or prank phone calls which is mostly funny and unharmful, but few of them even use shock tactics that sometimes draw FCC sanctions.
+As radio does not offer visual content, it does not alter the difference between soft news, tabloid, keyhole, trash and shock that we can analyse in TV.